A midseason Stewardship update

 Your chance to participate

 As we approach a decade of hands-on stewardship projects (the 2025 season will be our 10th!) there is no end in sight because there is no end to the work.
-This fall we will surpass 160 projects; to date, over 1,300 volunteers have contributed 316 project work days and nearly 20,000 hours of on-the-ground work
+This fall we will surpass 160 projects; to date, over 1,300 volunteers have contributed 316 project work days and nearly 20,000 hours of on-the-ground work.

-This includes, conservatively, over 280 miles of route remediation, 630,580 square fee of surface restoration (raking, picking, deadplanting, iceberging and vertical mulching), 40,690 feet of fence builds or removal, installation of 538 wilderness and wilderness study area signs, cleaning and remediation of 615 campsites, 10,700 square feet of graffiti removal from sandstone walls, 80 cultural sites surveyed, and over 8,780 lbs of trash removed.
+This includes, conservatively, over 280 miles of route remediation, 630,580 square feet of surface restoration (raking, picking, deadplanting, iceberging and vertical mulching), 40,690 feet of fence builds or removal, installation of 538 wilderness and wilderness study area signs, cleaning and remediation of 615 campsites, 10,700 square feet of graffiti removal from sandstone walls, 80 cultural sites surveyed, and over 8,780 lbs of trash removed.

 At this moment, Stewardship Crew staff are out on the landscape, traveling far and wide to assess the state of wilderness in national monuments, determine details for our fall projects, and assemble project proposals to submit to the BLM for the 2025 season.
 As with all efforts at SUWA: persistence is key – and essential.